nmb10/sorat_web/README.md

-# Web UI for sorat (learn by image app) API
+# Web UI for [http://sorat.io:8080](http://sorat.io) (learn by image app) API
-Provides UI to guess word by image and word letters with train and contest modes.
+Provides UI to guess word by image and word letters with train and contest (multiplayer) modes.

 # Getting Started with Create React App